mongodb/docs/source/uuid.rst

 a UUID when using this representation returns a :py:class`~bson.binary.Binary` object instead.
-If required, users can coerce the decoded :py:class`~bson.binary.Binary` objects into native UUIDs using the :meth:`~bson.binary.Binary.as_uuid` method and specifying the appropriate representation format.
+If required, users can coerce the decoded :py:class`~bson.binary.Binary` objects into native UUIDs using the :py:meth:`~bson.binary.Binary.as_uuid` method and specifying the appropriate representation format.
 The following example shows what this might look like for a UUID stored by the C# driver::